 Please share in the comments below.

 Need some customized stationery?
-Check out the lovely selections in Heartspoken’s Carlson Craft store, and feel free to call me at 540-436-3969 during working hours Eastern time if you’d like to discuss options or have me place the order for you.
+I represent Carlson Craft and use their products myself.
+Check out the lovely selections Carlson Craft store, and call me at 540-436-3969 during working hours Eastern time if you’d like to discuss options or have me place an order for you.
 The Triple-embossed ecru notecard below is just one of the many handsome items.

 Enter your first name and email to download your free checklist and you will also receive “Today’s HEARTSPOKEN Note” newsletter.